MiguelBG12/holbertonschool-web_back_end/ES6_classes/README.md

-This project is about ES6 classes
+This project is about ES6 classes.